syedaatif07/Landing-page/README.md

-# CodeSoft
-A simple Landing page using HTML CSS JS
+#A simple Landing page using HTML CSS JS